Ecuador: One Month of Birding in One Small

 Detailed Itinerary

-Section 1: Eastern Ecuador Part I (The High Andes to the Andean Foothills) – 6 days
+Part 1: Eastern Ecuador (The High Andes to the Andean Foothills) – 6 days

 The diversity on the East Slope of the Andes in Ecuador is exceptional, being even higher than that of the West Slope.
 It is also easy to drive between different elevations, with all of the elevational bands having birding lodges dedicated to them.
 We will begin by visiting the High Andes, where some of the easiest birding in the mountains can be found, to try and track down species such as Andean Condor (Ecuador’s national bird), Andean Ibis, Ecuadorian Hillstar, Blue-mantled Thornbill, Torrent Duck, White-capped Dipper, Gray-breasted Mountain-Toucan, as well as Andean wetland birds like Silvery Grebe and Andean Duck.
 Heading downslope from there, we will head to the rich Andean foothills to add a swathe of new birds, which could include Napo Sabrewing, Black-throated Brilliant, Peruvian Racket-tail, Wire-crested Thorntail, Black-chested Puffbird, Coppery-chested Jacamar, and a slew of foothill tanagers such as Paradise, Green-and-gold, Golden-eared, Orange-eared, and Spotted Tanagers, among others!
 The East Slope is the perfect location to start this month-long beast of a tour and will ensure we get a massive surge of birds right at the outset.